PCA leverage: outlier detection for high-dimensional functional magnetic resonance imaging data: Methods

-Before specifying thresholding rules for PCA leverage to identify outliers, we return briefly to the interpretation of PCA leverage and describe why it is a meaningful measure of outlyingness for fMRI data and especially for resting-state fMRI data.
-First, while in the regression context leverage only represents the \textit{potential} influence of an observation on estimation of regression coefficients, PCA leverage is a more direct measure of influence: in regression, an influence point is defined as a point that is an outlier in the explanatory variables (a ``leverage point'') and in the response variables; by contrast, PCA leverage points are outliers in both $\mathbf{\tilde U}$ and the original data $\mathbf{Y}$, implying that we can consider leverage points to be influence points in the PCA context.
-Furthermore, while in regression we distinguish between ``good'' and ``bad'' leverage points, in fMRI data observations with high PCA leverage points are unlikely to represent true signal, since the signal change associated with neuronal sources is very small compared with noise and artifacts.
+In regression, leverage only represents the \textit{potential} influence of an observation on regression coefficient estimation; influence points must be outliers in the explanatory variables (``leverage points'') as well as in the response variable(s).
+In contrast, PCA leverage is a more direct measure of influence, as PCA leverage points are outliers in both $\mathbf{\tilde U}$ and the original data $\mathbf{Y}$.
+Thus, PCA leverage points are also influence points.
+Furthermore, while in regression we discern ``good'' from ``bad'' leverage points, fMRI observations with high PCA leverage are unlikely to represent true signal, since the signal change associated with neuronal sources is very small compared with noise and artifacts.
 Therefore, we assume that all observations with high PCA leverage are ``bad'' influence points in the fMRI context.

-Additionally, the interpretation of PCA leverage as the influence of each observation on the estimation of principal components is particularly meaningful for resting-state fMRI data, as the matrix $\mathbf{V}^t$ is the precursor of two of the most common types of analysis applied to such data, namely the computation of pairwise correlation between regions of interest and temporally coherent brain networks derived from ICA: the $V\times V$ pairwise correlation matrix is equal to $\mathbf{VD}^2\mathbf{V}^t$; subject- and group-level ICA both begin with a PCA reduction of the subject-level data along the temporal dimension, giving $\mathbf{V}^t$.
-Therefore, the estimation of $\mathbf{V}^t$ is often of principal interest in the analysis of resting-state fMRI data, in which case PCA leverage is a meaningful measure of influence as well as a measure of outlyingness.\\
+Moreover, the interpretation of PCA leverage as the influence of each observation on PC estimation is particularly relevant for resting-state fMRI (rs-fMRI).
+PC estimation is a preprocessing step for one of the most common types of analysis for rs-fMRI data: estimation of spatially independent brain networks and the functional connectivity between those networks.
+In such analyses, PCA leverage is both a measure of influence on the quantity of interest and of outlyingness.